extremely high traffic

 - Fix the admin login bypass exploit here

-- Aegis Security: New security addon I am developing, a remake of osC_Sec in PHP 5 with a number of fixes
+- Pareto Security: New security addon I am developing, a remake of osC_Sec in PHP 5 with a number of fixes